kubernetes/cloud-provider-aws/README.md

 The AWS cloud provider provides the interface between a Kubernetes cluster and AWS service APIs.
 This project allows a Kubernetes cluster to provision, monitor and remove AWS resources necessary for operation of the cluster.

 ## Flags
 The flag `--cloud-provider=external` needs to be passed to kubelet, kube-apiserver, and kube-controller-manager.
-You should not pass the --cloud-provider flag to `aws-cloud-controller-manager`.
+Optionally, you can also pass `--cloud-provider=aws` flag to `aws-cloud-controller-manager`.

 ## IAM Policy
 For the `aws-cloud-controller-manager` to be able to communicate to AWS APIs, you will need to create a few IAM policies for your EC2 instances.
 The master policy is a bit open and can be scaled back depending on the use case.
 Adjust these based on your needs.